manuel91/pin-manager/README.md

 ## Setup and Execution

+The minimum requirements to run the project are listed below:
+    - Java 11
+    - Apache Maven
+    - Docker
+    - Docker Compose

 In order to compile and run this service by console, the commands to be executed on the project's folder are:

 * Clean and Install the project by using Maven: